I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 We all know what sex education in kindergarten is all about.

-And it this this these these people are loony, folks.
+And these people are loony, folks.

 They're painting Mrs. Clinton here as a moderate.

-But compared to Obama and Edwards, I mean they're all suggesting the same thing.
+But compared to Obama and Edwards, I mean, they're all suggesting the same thing.

-Uh they're basically taking away your choice, and they're taking away your kid.
+They're basically taking away your choice, and they're taking away your kid.

 You want to send your kid to a preschool that you pay for.